stelzinga/MF/MGT_99.Legend.md

 - H5: ##### First Letters Capitalised
 - H6: ###### First Letters Capitalised

-Header L1-2 are preceded by horizontal lines (see above).
+Headers L1 and L2 are preceded by header separators (see above).
 Header L3-6 are all preceded by one newline (2x space + carrier return).
-If the subject of a L2-6 header is an acronym then all caps are permitted e.g. SWOT.
+If the subject of a L2-L6 header is an acronym then all caps are permitted e.g., SWOT.

-Once in a Markdown compatible editor/viewer the '#' will not be visible, and it is the formatting of font size (bold, bigger) that will determine the level of the Header.
-This means it is not always easy to differentiate between L2 or L3.
+Once in a Markdown compatible viewer the '#'s will not be visible, and it is the formatting (font size, bold) that determines the level of  Header.
 This is also one of the reasons why L1 and L2 are preceded by '******' and '_____' respectively.

-Another consequence is that references to other sections (see below) are valid, but not always clear e.g. the reference [### Some Section] would show up in Markdown Editor like that, but the section it refers to would show up with the same name in the format of H3 mentioned above i.e., bolder format and larger font size and without the ###.
+Another consequence is that references to other sections (see below) are valid, but not always clear e.g., the reference [### Some Section] would show up in Markdown Editor like that, but the section it refers to would show up with the same name in the format of H3 mentioned above i.e., bolder format and larger font size and *without* the ###.

 #### Formatting
-Text formatting is as follows (note no spaces between the special character and the start and end of words):
+Text formatting is as follows (note no spaces between the special character and the start and end of words between the special characters):
-- Type:  *italic text*  OR  _italic text_  (plain: \*italic text\* OR \_italic text\_)
+- *italic text* or  _italic text_  (plain: \*italic text\* OR \_italic text\_)
-- Type:  **bold text**  OR  __bold text__ (plain: \*\*bold text\*\* OR \_\_bold text\_
+-  **bold text** or  __bold text__ (plain: \*\*bold text\*\* OR \_\_bold text\_
 \_).
-- Type:  ***bold italic text***, (plain: \*\*\* bold italic text \*\*\*)
+-  ***bold italic text***, (plain: \*\*\* bold italic text \*\*\*)

 #### Lists
 For unordered lists use '-', '+' or '*' after a newline.
-Below follow three times the same bulleted lists, using respectively the three list bullets mentioned above:
+Below follow three times the same bulleted lists, using respectively the three list bullets mentioned above.
+In all three cases the plain text shows different list characters, but in Markdown, it shows three times the same bulleted list!

-- bulleted list item 1
+- bullet list item 1
-- bulleted list item 2
+- bullet list item 2
-    - Add 4x <space> to indent bulleted item 2.1
+    - Add 4x <space> to indent bullet item 2.1
-    - Add 4x <space> to indent bulleted item 2.2
+    - Add 4x <space> to indent bullet item 2.2
-- bulleted list item 3
+- bullet list item 3

-* bulleted list item 1
+* bullet list item 1
-* bulleted list item 2
+* bullet list item 2
-    * Add 4x <space> to indent bulleted item 2.1
+    * Add 4x <space> to indent bullet item 2.1
-    * Add 4x <space> to indent bulleted item 2.2
+    * Add 4x <space> to indent bullet item 2.2
-* bulleted list item 3
+* bullet list item 3

-+ bulleted list item 1
++ bullet list item 1
-+ bulleted list item 2
++ bullet list item 2
-    + Add 4x <space> to indent bulleted item 2.1
+    + Add 4x <space> to indent bullet item 2.1
-    + Add 4x <space> to indent bulleted item 2.2
+    + Add 4x <space> to indent bullet item 2.2
-+ bulleted list item 3
++ bullet list item 3

 For ordered lists use 1., 2. etc.
 1. Numbered list item 1
 2. Numbered list item 2
-    - Add 4x <space> to indent bulleted item 2.1
+    - Add 4x <space> to indent bullet item 2.1
     - Add 4x <space> to indent bulleted item 2.2
 3. Numbered list item 3

-NB : some Markdown converters support 1) i/o '1.' but not all do, so stick to using the dot e.g., '1.'
-A. or i. do not always work as numbered items.
+NB : some Markdown converters support '1)' i/o '1.' but not all do, so stick to using the dot e.g., '1.'
+'A.' or 'i.' do not always work as numbered items.

 #### URLs
 For Internet URL's use: